Aaron98990/ways-of-the-game/excessive-force.md

 The flying knee.
 A knee to an opponent after jumping non-vertically is excessive force.
 [Serios Foul Play](https://youtu.be/4DrJ1SciVfc?t=197&feature=shared)

+Head to head contact other than a deliberate headbutt is at max a yellow card.

 Any offense where there is no attempt to challenge for or play the ball that causes an opponent's head or neck to directly hit a fixed object (the ground, goalpost, wall) is generally excessive force.
 - [Undercut - Head to ground - Violent Conduct](https://youtu.be/QEU4KZdTRMM?feature=shared&t=68)
 - [Push - Head to goalpost - Violent Conduct](https://www.youtube.com/watch?v=vYtQzJfhrqg)